Are you looking for fringe benefits examples? You are in the right place then.

-Social security and Medicare are provided to disabled or retired workers.
+Social security and medicare are for disabled or retired workers.
 The employer and employees contribute to these programs through payroll taxes.
 The federal government administers these programs.
-They are not mandatory for all employers.

-Employers need to withhold 6.2% of employees’ wages for social security taxes and 1.45% of employees’ salaries for Medicare taxes.
+Employers must withhold 6.2% of employees’ wages for social security taxes and 1.45% of employees’ salaries for medicare taxes.
 The employer also needs to pay 6.2% of the employee’s wages for social security taxes and 1.45% of the employee’s wages for Medicare taxes.

 Fringe benefits are a great way to compensate your employees and boost their morale and energy for work.
 They help boost employee productivity which benefits the organization’s growth.
 Know that offering fringe benefits is a challenging task.
 There are several advantages and disadvantages of fringe benefits that you must research well before drafting the benefits plan.
 However, you can avoid the risks by implementing the program in a step-by-step way keeping in view the state labor rules, the organization’s policies, and target goals.